BSc Biology with Science & Society / Overview

 - Learn from world-leading experts at the Centre for the History of Science, Technology and Medicine .

-- Improve your employability by taking this course with industrial/professional experience .
+- Improve your employability by taking this course with industrial/professional experience or entrepreneurship .

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .